 Ohio's Peden Stadium, named after former Bobcat head coach Don Peden, was built at a cost of $185,000 and featured 14,000 seats that were divided between two sides.
 The stadium held the dedication game on November 2, 1929 with a 14-0 victory over Miami.
 As Ohio's coach from 1924-46, Peden led his teams to 121 wins in 178 games (six Buckeye Athletic Association championships), a record that still stands as the school's best.
 The stadium was named in Peden’s honor during a ceremony held at the stadium on October 22, 1960 versus arch rival Miami.
 The Bobcats emerged victorious 21-0.

-In its 83rdseason hosting the Bobcats, Peden Stadium has gone through numerous renovations throughout the years providing a first-class facility for its student athletes and fans.
+Entering its 90thseason hosting the Bobcats, Peden Stadium has gone through numerous renovations throughout the years providing a first-class facility for its student athletes and fans.
 Between 1989 and 1992, a five-story tower was constructed replacing the old press box.
-In addition to serving as the press box on game days, the tower also houses the football offices, athletic training facilities, team meeting rooms and the athletics department's academic services division.
-The Phillips Academic Services Center is located on the fourth floor of the tower, meaning football student-athletes have the computer and tutoring facilities readily available to them
+In addition to serving as the press box on game days, the tower also houses the football offices, athletic training facilities, and team meeting rooms.

 In 2005, the stadium underwent an ambitious makeover renovating and expanding the athletic training facility to include a state-of-the-art hydrotherapy room.
 Meeting space on the second floor was expanded and improved with the football industry's most advanced and innovative digital video technology to better assist in the areas of scouting, game film analysis and game preparation.
 A team auditorium where the entire team can gather was also built to aid in communication between players and coaches.